sarahkbakir/nextjs-blog/blog/wordpress and non-technical content.md

 I thought I was exploring the internet, but it turned out I was exploring myself!.
 I started expressing myself more with words, rather than just painting.
 I didn't see what I became today coming!
 I thought I would definetly end up as an artist!! creating beautiful art installations, art pieces, or just painting.
 An **electrical engineer** in the morning and an **Artist** later on.
 That's what I worked for and what I thought I were before exploring web developement!

-Web Development which technically has the same concept **Creating something huge from scratch** as **Art**, but using different tools and using imagination differently.
+Web Development which technically has the same concept **Creating something huge from scratch** as **Art**, but using different tools and using my imagination differently.

 I'm so glad and gratefull for what I became today, and I won't definetly stop learning new things everyday.
 It's really amazing how just few lines code can make huge differences.

+My wordpress blog/website:
  * [Suekay's](https://suekays.wordpress.com/)